 Since our founding in 1920, the nonprofit, nonpartisan ACLU has grown from a roomful of civil liberties activists to an organization of over 1.84 million members, with offices in almost every state.

-With more than 130,000 members and supporters across Florida, the ACLU is funded entirely with private donations, foundation grants, court-awarded legal fees and membership dues.
+With more than 180,000 members and supporters across Florida, the ACLU is funded entirely with private donations, foundation grants, court-awarded legal fees and membership dues.
 We do not receive any government funding.
-Annual membership dues are $35 for an individual; $30 for a joint membership.
+Annual membership dues are $35 for an individual.
 Students and others on limited incomes may join for $5.

 The ACLU is comprised of two organizations, the American Civil Liberties Union and the ACLU Foundation.
 Learn more about the differences between the two organizations.